ia-toki/apio-2020-web/open.md

 key: open
 ---

 We invite everybody to participate in APIO 2020 Open Contest.
+The open contest will have the same problemset as APIO 2020.
+Therefore, we encourage people who have seen the problemset before the open contest to not participate in the open contest.

 ### Technical Details